loading basketball nba ishaan mishra

 Our in-market presence was designed to meet audiences where they are and create memorable, shareable moments.
 This meant building campaigns that worked across multiple touchpoints, blending digital storytelling with impactful physical experiences.
 We paid close attention to how the brand translated across different cultures and cities, tailoring executions while keeping our core identity intact.
 Large-scale out-of-home activations became a key part of our strategy for embedding TikTok into the cultural landscape.
 Billboards in Times Square, Piccadilly Circus, Shibuya Crossing, and other high-visibility locations brought our bold visuals and energetic tone to millions of people every day.
 These placements acted as both a celebration of our community and a statement of our influence in the cultural conversation.

 The grid system was designed as the invisible backbone of our brand, giving structure to everything from digital campaigns to large-scale physical activations.
 Built from the layered geometry of the TikTok logo, it provided a flexible but consistent framework that allowed for endless compositions without losing recognizability.
 On digital platforms, the grid allowed assets to feel dynamic and adaptable, supporting multiple formats like social posts, in-app banners, and web layouts while preserving a clear visual hierarchy.
 In physical spaces, that same grid translated seamlessly to billboards, event signage, and environmental graphics, ensuring the brand felt just as intentional at 100 feet tall as it did on a mobile screen.
 By grounding all creative work in this shared system, the team could work faster and with more confidence, knowing that every output felt unmistakably part of the same visual family.
+Over time, this approach shifted TikTok’s perception from a fast-moving app to a cultural infrastructure, reinforcing its role as a platform where communities gather, trends emerge, and identity is performed in real time.

 Our typography choices further anchored that consistency, with Sofia Pro serving as the primary typeface across all brand expressions.
 Its clean geometry and versatile weights allowed for expressive headline treatments while maintaining clarity and legibility in both short, impactful bursts and longer informational copy.
 On digital surfaces, Sofia Pro could be animated, staggered, or paired with motion to interact directly with content, reflecting TikTok’s energy.
 In physical formats, it held its integrity at scale, whether on a Times Square billboard or printed event collateral, maintaining strong legibility from a distance.
 The pairing of the grid system with Sofia Pro created a unified design language that bridged the gap between digital and physical, ensuring that no matter where someone encountered TikTok on their phone, on a poster, or in a massive OOH display, the experience felt cohesive, deliberate, and alive with the brand’s personality.

 The TikTok brand guidelines are designed to move fluidly across mediums and subjects, adapting to the rhythm of culture rather than defining it rigidly.
 They live in motion, image, and sound, shaping how the brand expresses itself in ways that feel spontaneous yet intentional.
 Whether seen in a digital interface, an outdoor installation, or a live event, the system holds together through tone, balance, and clarity.
 It allows for experimentation while maintaining coherence, creating a visual and emotional language that feels alive in every context.
 The guidelines are less about constraint and more about harmony, guiding how creativity and identity coexist in the same breath.
+The system was designed to reduce friction, increase clarity, and protect the brand as TikTok expanded across markets, verticals, and stakeholders.

 Everything begins on TikTok.
 The stories we share in the world are seeded on the platform, shaped by the creativity of our community and the ways people use our tools to express themselves.
 Whether it is a jersey reveal for the Portland Thorns, a fan reaction at Providence Park, or a highlight clip that catches fire online, the content starts in the feed before it ever appears on a billboard, in a stadium, or on retail merchandise.
 By beginning on TikTok, we capture the authenticity and cultural energy that define the brand, and we make sure every activation in market feels true to the ecosystem our users create.
 This platform-first approach ensures that our personality and voice remain intact across every market and format.
+I really aim to design human centric creative systems that scale brands across markets, mediums, and touchpoints, enabling consistent expression while empowering local teams to adapt with cultural precision and the goal is to work across all of these contexts.

 TikTok’s power lies in the way it has extended beyond being a platform into becoming a cultural signifier.
 The brand shows up consistently across music, gaming, movies, sports, fashion, and everyday consumer behavior, positioning itself less as an app and more as a lifestyle brand.
 In music, TikTok has become the primary driver of chart success, with songs breaking on the platform before they hit streaming services or radio.
 In gaming, TikTok Made Me Play It and other vertical activations have shown how discovery and community transform gameplay into cultural moments.
 In film and television, TikTok drives conversation through fan edits, challenges, and viral campaigns that amplify launches.
 In sports, from NBA highlights to grassroots football, TikTok has become a second screen experience where culture and fandom unfold in real time.
+Designing for TikTok at this scale ultimately becomes an exercise in listening at volume, translating collective behavior into structures that let culture move faster than any single author could.
+This took multiple teams and creative organizational force to build at this scale across the company and regions.

 This cultural proliferation mirrors how iconic brands once anchored themselves in entertainment and lifestyle.
 Britney Spears made Pepsi feel like the soundtrack of a generation, Michael Jordan made Nike synonymous with aspiration and greatness, and TikTok is now weaving itself into the cultural fabric in a similar way.
 By embedding itself in the very spaces where culture is created and consumed, TikTok isn’t only a platform where trends happen but also a brand that symbolizes creativity, participation, and belonging.
 My work contributed to this larger vision by ensuring design direction, visual identity, and experiential activations tied each vertical expression back to the core TikTok brand, making sure the connective tissue was always there so the platform felt unified even as it scaled into every corner of pop culture.

 Bringing these ideas to life requires deep collaboration across many teams.
 Wolff Olins provided the foundational brand strategy and visual framework, which our Creative Lab team built upon to design systems and executions that work for both the user side and the business side.
 Our global teams brought regional insight, ensuring the work resonated locally while maintaining a unified identity.
 The business side team helped translate creative concepts into campaigns that drive measurable results, while the user side kept us anchored in the authentic expressions of our community.
+The system supported campaigns across dozens of markets and thousands of deliverables, enabling faster launches while maintaining a unified brand presence worldwide.

 Key Collaborators: Wolff Olins, Francis Mekhail, Stacey Dsylva, Julia Zhou, Joshua Covarubbias, Johnny Chiu, Natalie Matutschovsky, Snog Productions, Jinglu Li, Ryan Northway, Ye Lin, Fernando Wang, Yujie Li, Peijun Guo, Qinyi Yao, Eason Shen, Jessie Ning, Jerio, Alex Ng, Mercy Tee, Haoqi Wen, Shayna Wenger, Raisa Janjua, Ian Alexander, Hamilton Tamayo, Crystal Yin, Chang Ma, Jialu Li, Thomas Cheng, Lachlan Bradford, Guandong Li, Yunfeng He, Tiantuo You, Haoyu Wang, Jun Shen, Haohao Duan, Melon Lee, Yuhang Liu, Miaomiao Liu, Xiangyu Kong, Yixia Xu, Kristin Peak, Nilesh Patel, Belle Baldoza, Jenny Westin, Parris Pierce, Alex Polo, Mike Hinson, Joy Seet, Antonio Fragoso, Kenneth Liew, Rachel Horlick, Kitty Mok, Jason Gomez, Vanessa Rizk, Dana Spomer, Kristine Xiu, Cassidy Cho